-In defence, it is usually right to observe the rule second player plays low when declarer is leading towards dummy's honour(s).
+In defense, it is usually right to observe the rule second hand low when declarer is leading towards dummy's honor(s).
 Here, by playing low on the first round of Diamonds, we allow declarer to score the •K but we get so much more in return.